The snip – a complete guide to getting a vasectomy

 Yes, you can get a vasectomy on the NHS.
 Your GP will be able to refer you for the procedure, but there may be a waiting list of several months.

-5. Does a vasectomy hurt?
+5. Does the snip hurt?

 As the vasectomy is a relatively quick procedure it only requires a local anaesthetic which will numb you from any pain during the procedure.
 You will likely experience some pain, mild discomfort and swelling after the procedure.